mit-ll/CEP/cosim/README.md

 * SW and HW are de-coupled such that mistakes that are found in the test/driver (SW side) during development process can be quickly corrected and rerun without having to rebuild the HW.
 Sometimes, it might takes minutes (or even hours for big ASIC) just to rebuild the HW if test and DUT (Device Under Test) are tightly coupled

-* Makefile is setup to support vendor independent designs such that same design can be used to target FPGA vendor as Xilinx or TSMC for ASIC, for example.
+* Makefile is setup to support vendor independent designs such that the same design can be used to target an FPGA vendor such as Xilinx or TSMC for ASIC.

 * To take advantage of multi-core machines, support up to 4K+ threads where all threads can run in parallel and target different HW sections.
 For example: one core can target the AES block while another core targets the FIR block, etc...

 * Mailboxes are setup to support in between thread communication for synchronization, handshaking, etc...

 * All are *makefile* driven with scripts to support auto-dependencies generation.
-Which means anything changes in either HW files or SW files: incremental builds will be called to save time.
+Which means when anything changes in either HW files or SW files, incremental builds will be called to save time.
 This is a must in order to support parallel batching.

 * Provide 100% visibility to everything in the test bench via wave capturing.
 From the SW (test) side, any signal in HW can be observed and forced (for negative testing) or to be used to synchronize events (wait for something before sending packet, etc...)

 * Same setup can be used for any design.
 Therefore, it takes only hour to set up new test bench for new design and let designer/verification engineers start writing tests right away.

 * Most of the tests can even be re-used across multiple projects such as memory test, register tests, packet generator and checker.
-They are written as template where only simple read/write methods need to be overload.
+They are written as templates where only simple read/write methods need to be overload.

 * Open source codebase